triplea-game/triplea/README.md

       - Once installed, right click the eclipse launchers found in 'triplea/eclipse/launchers'
       - Select 'convert with eclipser', then the launchers will be available to run as intelliJ run configurations

 Note that eclipse and NetBeans are currently not supporting JUnit 5.
 Therefore we use the JUnit 4 based Runner `JUnitPlatform.class` until there is official support.
+Apply it by annotating the JUnit 5 based class with `@RunWith(JUnitPlatform.class)`

   - *Troubleshooting*
     - If you are getting "JAVA HOME not yet set", see: http://stackoverflow.com/questions/31215452/intellij-idea-importing-gradle-project-getting-java-home-not-defined-yet